sevcsik/sevdev.hu/blog/posts/2017-12-26-discovering-nix-deploying-a-simple-nginx-with-nixops.md

 $ nixops create network.nix -dexample
 ```

 *Note: this convoluted file structure is totally optional.
-NixOps just needs a a single Nix expression, it doesn't care how they are spread across files.
+NixOps just needs a single Nix expression, it doesn't care how they are spread across files.
 We could also create a network by passing multiple filenames to `create` and it would combine them into one.
 This pattern is used in the [NixOps manual][nixops-manual-vbox].*

 We're ready to deploy our configuration to the server.
-This will only work if there's a working domain (and a www domain) pointed to our target server - otherwise the ACME setup will fail, so the whole deployment.
+This will only work if there's a working domain (and a www domain) pointed to our target server--otherwise, the ACME setup will fail, so the whole deployment.

 ```bash
 $ nixops deploy -dexample
 ```

-If the deployment succeeds, our previous configuration will be taken over by the new one (no more root login with password!).
+If the deployment succeeds, our previous configuration will be taken over by the new one (no more root login with a password!).
 We can enjoy our new webserver now.

 # What's next

-Altough our OS configuration is immutable and reproducible, we're still far from the ideal.
+Although our OS configuration is immutable and reproducible, we're still far from the ideal.
 We still have to deploy our web content over SSH - which requires a manual step after the deployment and introduces a mutable state.

 In a future article, I'll go one step further and package the website content itself in a Nix package so the whole deployment process can be covered with NixOps.
 Stay tuned!